radekstepan/noted/README.md

 -  5 Search results sorted by date (filename)
 - 13 User accounts
 -  5 Use arrow keys to navigate between results
+-  5 Switch to a consistent API error handler from ES
 -  5 Clear search input when going back in history to a "date" result
+-  5 Existing bookmarks do not get cleared first
+-  3 Rename bookmarks to tags, it's shorter...